johannilsson/android-actionbar/README.md

 Yes it is, but there's no guarantees.
 The api however is still not stable so please check all commits since the last pull.
 It might also be an good idea to depend on your own fork instead of this component directly.
 Eventually there will be more controlled releases but until then.

+## Are you using this widget?

+Want to be featured in a gallery of apps using it?
+Then please send a screenshot and details of your app to Johan Nilsson.

 ## Contributions

+This widget wouldn't be the same without the excellent contributions by;

 * ohhorob, <https://github.com/ohhorob>
 * denravonska, <https://github.com/denravonska>